jidongbsu/cs452-cthreads-library/README.md

 ## Learning Objectives

+- Creating a large piece of system software in stages.
 - Gaining a deep understanding of user-level thread libraries.
-- Implementing a round robin scheduler.
+- Understanding how to implement a round robin scheduler.
 - Practicing on managing a queue data structure.
-- Creating a large piece of system software in stages.
+- Understanding how to implement a lock.
+- Understanding how to implement a semaphore.

 ## Book References